dpeerlab/MaskRCNN_cell/README.md

   * Clone this repository

-  * Create a new conda environment
+  * Create a new conda environment with python 3.6

   * ```bash
     conda env create -n maskrcnn_cell -f environment.yml